 Earn cash back whenever you need to make a purchase – be it groceries, gas, clothing, household items, personal care, and pretty much anything.
 There is an abundance of free cash back apps that pay you anytime you shop, including:

 The additional $50 to $200 in cash back you get every month is extra money that can go towards debt repayment.

 Pick up a side hustle or find another job so you can increase your income and put more money towards paying down your debt.

 Side gig options for raising extra cash include:

 » Blogging: There is really no limit to how much you can earn with blogging – it is up to you!
 Want to earn $2,000 in passive income every month?
 Check out this 6-step guide on how to start a profitable blog.

-» Become a freelance writer: Make a 6-figure income writing from the comfort of your home.
+» Become a Proofreader: Make a 5-figure income proofreading from the comfort of your home.

 » Sell on Amazon and make $5,000 per month.
 Check out this free Amazon FBA Course.

 For other work from home jobs that pay well, check out this article.